What Are Strokes?

 - sudden mood or behavioral changes

-If your child has any of these symptoms, see a doctor right away or call 911.
-Kids who are actively having a stroke can be given medicine that might reduce the severity of the stroke and the brain damage it can cause.
+If you have any of these symptoms, see a doctor right away or call 911.
+Someone actively having a stroke can get medicine that might reduce the severity of the stroke and the brain damage it can cause.

 How Is a Stroke Diagnosed?

-If stroke is suspected, a doctor will probably want the child to have one or more of these tests:
+If stroke is suspected, a doctor will probably want the person to have one or more of these tests:

 - blood tests